 The series sets up an epic quest to save all trapped players and return to the real world, but the plot never decides what it wants to be more: the aforementioned epic quest that follows the heroes conquering all levels of Aincrad, or a bunch of semi-episodic side stories with different genres and tones.

 One moment you can have Kirito and his love interest Asuna busting a crucial boss monster on one of the higher levels, and the next thing you know it’s Kirito helping a younger player with resurrecting her dragon summon.
-Or another filler being Kirito and Asuna trying to solve a murder mystery.
+Another filler is Kirito and Asuna trying to solve a murder mystery.

-Fillers and side stories are not inherently bad; when done right they help fleshing out both the characters and the setting, and can expand the grander narrative in a non-linear.
+Fillers and side stories are not inherently bad; when done right they help flesh out both the characters and the setting and can expand the grander narrative in a non-linear.
 But when a story only has a little more than a one-cour anime run to tell itself, you need to cut corners.

 This ultimately leads to a narrative that is too incoherent and disjoint, crumbled into its own ambition and overconfidence.
 There are two years worth of storytelling in-universe, which is a lot of time to explore, but the series simply jumps back and forth in its timeline without ever realizing its full potential.